City Guides

 • Bluffworks Meridian shirt is a super-tough wrinkle-free travel shirt that can be worn casually or dressed up.
 It retails for $125.
 Available via Bluffworks

-• Wool & Prince sells a number of nice 100% merino wool shirts.
+• Wool & Prince sells a number of nice 100% Merino wool shirts.
 Their long-sleeve button-ups retail for $128 and their short-sleeve sell for $98.

 • T-shirts (3 or 4): While lightweight button-up shirts are probably the most versatile, sometimes it is nice to just throw on a t-shirt.
 It is easiest to stick to solid-colored shirts but feel free to wear whatever you feel most comfortable wearing.
 These lightweight t-shirts from Icebreaker are great in the summer because they are super breathable.